Alafair S. Burke

 Before joining the law school faculty in 2001, Professor Burke served as a deputy district attorney in Portland, Oregon, where she tried more than 30 criminal cases, primarily against domestic violence offenders, and helped innovate neighborhood-based prosecution methods.
 Professor Burke graduated with distinction from Stanford Law School, where she was elected to Order of the Coif, published a note on prosecutorial ethics in the Stanford Law Review, and was an articles editor of the Stanford Law and Public Policy Journal and a member of the Stanford Journal of International Law.
 She served as a law clerk to Judge Betty B. Fletcher of the Ninth Circuit Court of Appeals.

 Professor Burke serves as a legal and trial commentator for various television and radio programs.
 She is a member of the planning committee for the annual Northeast People of Color Conference.
-She is also the author of six critically acclaimed crime novels.
+She is also the author of nine bestselling crime novels.